fenago/oracle19c-administration/md/Lab_7_1.md

-# Lab: Creating and Managing Common and Local Users with SQL Developer
+# Lab 7.1: Creating and Managing Common and Local Users with SQL Developer

 ## Objective:
 To create common users in the CDB (CDBLAB) and assign them SYSDBA, SYSOPER, and SYSBACKUP privileges.
 To create a local user in PDBLAB1 with SYSBACKUP and additional privileges, and demonstrate the scope of these privileges.